4 Converting a Praat TextGrid collection and tracking pitch

 The assumption is that you already have an R project called ipsR and that it contains the directories emu_databases and testsample.
 If this is not the case, please go back and follow the preliminaries chapter.

-Start up R in the project you are using for this course.
+Start up R in the project you are using for this course and load the usual libraries.

 library(tidyverse)